United States Disease Prevention Program

 - Educating state, regional, and local partners concerning public health system development.

-- Providing on-site technical assistance to assure local community health improvement plans which link to the state plan.
+- Providing on-site technical assistance to assure local community health improvement plans link to the state plan.

 To support effective and efficient operation of the public health system in Wisconsin and success of local and tribal agencies in meeting state and national standards four core functions of DPH, and specifically the teams working in the five regions of the state, have been defined.
 They are: